 Have you ever baked with freeze-dried fruit?
 My favourite is raspberry powder.
 It is tangy, flavourful, and adds the most beautiful colour to your baked goods!
-It’s also packed with nutrients since freeze drying does not involve high heat or additives.
-The processes of freeze-drying exposes the fruit to very cold air so that moisture is instantly frozen and evaporated.
-There is no better ingredient I could have used when I wanted to make pink shortbread cookies!
+It’s also rich in nutrients since freeze drying does not involve high heat or additives.
+During the processes of freeze-drying, fruit is exposed to very cold air and the moisture instantly freezes and evaporates.

 Note: Oats are naturally gluten free, however, sometimes they can get contaminated during processing or packaging.
 If you cannot tolerate gluten, I recommend you buy oats and oat flour that are certified gluten free.